Pradeepkumar754/Simple_Terraform/README.md

 # Simple_Terraform
-I have created a EC2 instance, where I did not use the AWS CLI instead I have stored the AWS creds in the GitBash and I have launched the instance.
+I have created a S3 bucket, where I use the AWS CLI instead I have stored the AWS creds in AWS CLI and I have followed the steps for the terraform.